Interview With Easy On Hold Founder Reveals New Research-Based Approach To Music and Message On Hold.

 New Messages On Hold Approach: Tools For A Better Experience

-Tim: Definitely the human voice.
-We’re reading less; we’re listening more.
-We’re using Alexa; we’re using texts.
+Tim: The human voice.
+We’re reading less, listening more, using Alexa and texts.
 When we’re in our car we don’t want to be texting and driving.
 So our cars are now getting smarter where we can just talk to the car and it’ll send the text for us.

-Tim: We are in the rising of the age of sound.
+We are experiencing the rise of the age of sound.
 People are using listening and talking more than they’re using reading and writing.
 And so the human voice is absolutely critical to some engagement.

 The next key component in engagement is relevancy.
 If I call the hospital and learn how to use their office to my advantage, I’m getting information that’s relevant to me.
 I want to make sure that when I come to my appointment I want to know that I can get a parking space.
 And how long will I have to wait in your office?
 And which paperwork do I have to bring?

-As a business we ask, what keeps my callers up at night?
+As a business, we ask, what keeps my callers up at night?
 What makes my callers want to call me in the first place?
-Callers needs to know you understand them.
+Callers need to know you understand them.
 For someone that might be calling a credit union, a concern is, “What about security issues?”
 “Is my money safe?”
 “Is my identity safe?”

 Tom: Yes, that’s what I’d want to hear, something that’s going to relate to me.